apitestbase/apitestbase.github.io/_docs/en/team-collaboration.md

 ---
 An API Test Base (ATB) workspace is a folder of plain files on disk, so an ordinary VCS (like Git) is all your team needs to collaborate on it.

 ATB stores the requests, test cases, environments, etc. you create in a workspace under folder `<ATB_DATA_DIR>/fileplace/<workspace name>`.
+You can create multiple workspaces as needed — each folder under `fileplace` is one workspace.
 Refer to [Administration](/docs/en/administration) for more information.

 Each request, test case, environment, etc. is stored in its own YAML file.